MiguelRipoll23/hood-ball/README.md

 Accelerate and smash your way to victory in a car-based multiplayer soccer battle.

-> [!NOTE]
+> [!IMPORTANT]
-> Public TURN server is only available during limited times.
-For now, please use
-> local area network to connect to other players.
+> For now, please use local area network to connect to other players.

 ## Technology stack